-If you’re travelling across Canada on the Trans-Canada Highway, there’s a good chance you’ll need to figure out where to stay in Winnipeg.
-The capital of the Central Canadian province of Manitoba sits among Canada’s biggest cities and is one of the most important in the nation’s history.
+Lesser-visited Winnipeg is the capital of the Central Canadian province of Manitoba.
+It sits among Canada’s biggest cities and is one of the most important in the nation’s history.

-Fortunately for travellers, the choice is relatively simple.
+For travellers, planning a visit to Winnipeg is simple.
 Many of the best hotels in Winnipeg are located in the downtown area.
-Conveniently, this is where you’ll also find many of the top tourist attractions & points of interest in Winnipeg.
+Conveniently, you’ll also find many of the top tourist attractions & points of interest in Winnipeg around here.

 Ready to get your Winnipeg accommodations search started?
-Plan your trip with this complete guide to the best places to stay in Winnipeg, Manitoba, including the top areas, neighbourhoods & hotels for first-time visitors…
+Plan your trip with this complete guide to the best places to stay in Winnipeg, Manitoba.
+In the guide, we include all the city’s top areas, neighbourhoods & hotels for first-time visitors.

 Best places to stay in Winnipeg

-Although three-quarters of a million people call Winnipeg home, choosing where to stay in Winnipeg isn’t such a challenge.
+Although three-quarters of a million people call Winnipeg home, choosing where to base yourself for a trip to Winnipeg isn’t such a challenge.

 For first-time travellers, the best area to stay in Winnipeg is Downtown Winnipeg.
-The downtown area includes several interesting neighbourhoods for visitors including the historic Exchange District and The Forks, one of the coolest places to visit in Winnipeg.
+The downtown area includes several interesting neighbourhoods for visitors.
+Areas here include the historic Exchange District and The Forks, one of the coolest places to visit in Winnipeg.

-Located south of the Assiniboine River and west of the Red River from The Forks, you’ll stumble into the district of Fort Garry.
-It’s named after Upper Fort Garry, a historical fortification in the city centre dating back to 1822 before the official founding of the city of Winnipeg.
-The area an excellent choice if you want to escape the bustle of downtown and find good value accommodations with a more local feel.
+South of the Assiniboine River and west of the Red River from The Forks, you’ll stumble into Fort Garry.
+The district is named after Upper Fort Garry.
+This city centre historical fortification dates back to 1822 before the official founding of the city of Winnipeg.
+The area is an excellent choice to escape the bustle of downtown.
+In Fort Garry, you’ll find good value accommodations with a more local feel.

-If you’re interested in the French Canadian culture and Canadian history, the neighbourhood of St. Boniface is another great choice.
-St. Boniface was the home of Louis Riel, the legendary Métis political leader who paved the way to Manitoba becoming the fifth province in the Confederation of Canada.
+Interested in the French Canadian culture and Canadian history?
+The neighbourhood of St. Boniface is another great choice.
+Saint Boniface was the home of Louis Riel.
+This legendary Métis political leader paved the way to Manitoba becoming the fifth province in the Confederation of Canada.

 The best areas to stay in Winnipeg include: